ItayGarin/emacs-launcher/README.md

 *Launch Emacs the Smart Way*

 This command-line program launches a new Emacs client or server.
-It checks whether or not an Emacs server is already running to make the decision.
+It makes the decision by checking whether a server is already running.